fire-helper/slides/csi106_1/transcript.md

 This is a French or Spanish word, meaning "free from difficulty and obstacles".

-When we say software is libre, we mean that software does not restrict or mistreat the user in any way.
+When we say software is *libre*, we mean that software does not restrict or mistreat the user in any way.

 (Stress this part below, it's important)

 Do note however, that libre software ***DOES NOT*** automatically make it gratis.

 Libre software ***can*** be paid, as long as they follow the 4 freedoms of free software.

 ("Four freedoms" slide)